CVidrio/ffa-framework/docs/matlab.md

 ## Flood Frequency Analysis (FFA)

-### Bug Fixes

-- L-moments parameter estimation for GEV/GPA distributions has an unnecessary sign change.
+### Model Selection Changes

+The L-distance and L-kurtosis selection methods have been improved by using an optimization algorithm to find the parameters with the closest L-moments to the data instead of using a brute force approach.
+This improves efficiency (but has no effect on the results).

+The procedure for computing the Z-statistic selection metric has been changed slightly.
+If the fitted Kappa distribution is dissimilar to the candidate distributions (GEV, GLO, etc.), then the user is notified and the candidate distributions are ignored.

+The generalized pareto (GPA) distribution has been removed, since its likelihood function is not amenable to maximum likelihood estimation.
+Typically, the GPA distribution is used in peaks over threshold modelling, which we have not yet implemented.

-### Framework Changes
+### Parameter Estimation Changes

 Parameterization of the PE3/LP3 distributions fails for some datasets because MATLAB is unable to handle the large numbers created by the gamma function.
 To manage this issue, the MATLAB version used the conventional moments (i.e. sample mean/variance/skewness) when this occurred.
 This behaviour is no longer necessary and has been removed.

-The procedure for computing the Z-statistic selection metric has been changed slightly.
-In the MATLAB version, kappa and log-kappa distributions were fitted to the data.
-Then, two bootstrap samples were generated, one from the kappa distribution and one from the log-kappa distribution.
-In the new version, we do not fit the log-kappa distribution and use a *single* bootstrap sample to compute the sample L-moments and log-L-moments.
-We do this for three reasons:

-1. Consistency with the other metrics, which do not use the L-moments for the log-normal/log-pearson distributions.
-Instead, they use the fact that under the log-normal/log-pearson models, the log-transformed data has the same L-moments as the normal/pearson distributions.
-2. It is hard to estimate the parameters of the log-kappa distribution from L-moments.
-3. By taking less bootstrap samples, we improve the speed of our code.
+The R version uses the three parameter Weibull distribution (with location, scale, and shape) parameters instead of the two parameter Weibull distribution (with scale and shape parameters).
+This ensures consistency with the other distributions, which all have location parameters.

+The R implementation uses L-BFGS-B for MLE/GMLE parameter estimation instead of Nelder-Mead, since the gradient is well defined for the likelihood functions we are working with.
+Additionally, the L-BFGS-B method makes it possible to assign bounds to the variables.
+This modification produced slight improvements to the MLE/GMLE for some datasets.

+**Note**: The parameterization used for L-moments parameter estimation on the GEVdistributions is different from the parameterization used by the `lmom` library.
+In particular, the sign of the shape parameter is inverted.
+We do this to be consistent with the notation used in "Regional Frequency Analysis" (Hosking, 1997).